 Daryl Powell’s men struggled to get out of their own half midway through the second period.
 First, Joey Lussick put a shot on Greg Eden to win possession, then moments later Castleford lost possession again through a forward pass.

-Hastings crowned his last appearance at the AJ Bell Stadium for Salford with a try.
+Hastings crowned his last appearance at the The Salford Stadium for Salford with a try.
 The Man of Steel contender made a diagonal run through the Tigers’ defence and slid over the line in front of a bouncing South Stand.

 Salford’s record-breaking season continues with a semi-final tie at either the league leaders St Helens, or at Wigan Warriors, where Salford can avenge last week’s defeat.